wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

 -
 	- ## Lesson 1: Preparing your Managed Infrastructure
 	-
-	- What is Ansible (generally)? #card
+	- What is Ansible (generally)? #carta
 		- Ansible is a configuration management tool
 		- It is used  to manage configuration on a pre-deployed infrastructure
 		- It's a DevOps tool
-	- What is the control node? #card
+	- What is the control node? #carta
 		- Where the Ansible software is installed
 	- The control node needs Ansible installed
 	- The manages nodes need SSH, a user account, privilege escalation (be careful with SSH keys).